ENCCS/emto-best-practices/content/index.rst

 <https://coderefinery.org/>`__ licensed under the `MIT license
 <http://opensource.org/licenses/mit-license.html>`__.
 We have copied and adapted
 most of their license text.

+Use of EMTO code should follow the EMTO **license** `link <https://emto.gitlab.io/license.html>`_:

+* **NO WARRANTY**: We are not responsible for any damage, defect or loss incurred as a result of operating the software.
+* Only **non-commercial** use allowed.
+* **CANNOT** redistribute source-code or its executable binaries.
+* Can modify source-code but **CANNOT** redistribute modifications (derivative works, include its executable binaries).
+* Parts of the software are provided under separate licenses, as follows:

+  * BLAS routines under the BLAS License (http://www.netlib.org/blas/#_licensing)
+  * LAPACK routines under the modified BSD license (http://www.netlib.org/lapack/LICENSE.txt)

 Instructional Material
 ^^^^^^^^^^^^^^^^^^^^^^